 For other sectors you have to drive through Lovran, where you need to catch the turn uphill (from direction of Medveja camp sharp left after the gas station, from direction of Rijeka turn right after the Riviera restaurant).
 Follow the signs for Liganj, Tuliševica and Lovranska draga.
 You will drive through the first two villages after a series of hairpin bends.
 Once you leave Tuliševica, drive on for 1,5 kilometers and park on the left side on a big widening (look for the signs for Lovranska draga and Villa Oraj).
 Here, a narrow road goes left and down.
 Go on it by foot and you will soon see a small parking on the right and a path right beside it, leading to the crag (under the powerlines).
 At the first powerline the path splits.
 Left one will take you to Knezgrad, if you go right and down, you‘ll arrive to Stribog.
 From both sectors you can reach Mali and Veli Jože using via ferratas (from Knezgrad you will first get to Stribog).
 The path to sector Kvarner starts at the end of Knezgrad and goes around on a series of ropes and ferrata.
 Most approaches are unsuitable for kids!

-Maybe you’ll be able to climb behind the camp in the summer, because elsewhere will be too hot.
+Maybe you’ll be able to climb behind the camp in the summer early morning, because elsewhere will be too hot.
 Winter is the perfect season, with spring and autumn too, if the weather is not too great.
 You can even climb in rain, but as with any wall with tufas, Medveja will get wet and will dry depending on the wind.